-Alysha is a registered psychotherapist (qualifying) and has a passion for working with individuals, youth, and families who are currently or have previously experienced; interpersonal conflict, anxiety, depression, trauma, grief, and issues with coping in daily life.
-Alysha is currently completing her Master’s in Counselling Psychology and is a member of the OSRP.
-She has post-graduate certifications in; Addictions and Mental Health, Clinical Traumatology, Indigenous Studies, and various therapeutic modalities (including Motivational Interviewing, DBT, CBT, Structural Family Therapy, Emotion Focused Therapy, Mindfulness Practices, Acceptance and Commitment Therapy and Internal Family Systems).
+Alysha is a registered psychotherapist (qualifying) and has a passion for working with individuals, couples, and families who are currently or have previously experienced; interpersonal conflict, anxiety, depression, trauma, grief, and issues with coping in daily life.
+Alysha is currently completing her Master’s in Counselling Psychology and is a member of the College of Registered Psychotherapists.
+She has post-graduate certifications in; Addictions and Mental Health, Clinical Traumatology, Indigenous Studies, and various therapeutic modalities (including Motivational Interviewing, Dialectical Behavioural Therapy, Cognitive Behavioural Therapy, Structural Family Therapy, Emotion Focused Therapy, Mindfulness Practices, Acceptance and Commitment Therapy and Internal Family Systems).

 Alysha's ardent goal is to deepen your self-awareness and cultivate an acceptance of things as they are, not as we wish them to be, to bring light into the dark shadows of your life and restore your sense of who you are and who you want to be.
 This can be either as an individual, a couple, or a family.